-C ortisol is the primary glucocorticoid hormone released by the body in response to stress, with chronic cortisol levels leading to various pathophysiologies.
+C ortisol is the primary glucocorticoid hormone released by the body in response to stress,^{1,2} with chronic cortisol levels leading to various pathophysiologies.

 This hormone is regulated by the hypothalamic-pituitary- adrenal (HPA) axis, a complex neuroendocrinological system (Figure 1A).
-Most cortisol in blood (90%) is bound to a carrier protein, cortisol binding globulin (CBG), with free cortisol only making up 5-10% of the total cortisol in circulation.
-Only free cortisol is biologically active, with bound cortisol being physiologically inactive.
-Cortisol controls a wide range of physiological processes, such as promoting gluconeogenesis, reducing inflammation, suppressing the immune system and modulating cognitive processes.
-These responses anticipate and assist the body's adaptation to stressful conditions by providing energy for awakening, fuelling a "fight or flight" response, and diverting resources to deal with a stressor.

-Upon detecting a stressor through the central nervous system (CNS), cells situated in the hypothalamus are stimulated to secrete corticotrophin-releasing hormone (CRH).
-CRH then stimulates the release of adrenocorticotrophin-releasing hormone (ACTH), which is recognized by cells in the adrenal cortex, to produce cortisol.
-The cascade is regulated by a negative feedback loop, with high cortisol levels signaling to the hypothalamus to halt further CRH secretion, as well as to the pituitary gland to halt ACTH production.
-Cortisol follows a well-characterized diurnal rhythm, with a peak level observed shortly after awakening, dipping to its lowest point at midnight before starting to rise again during the nocturnal hours.
+Most cortisol in blood (90%) is bound to a carrier protein, cortisol binding globulin (CBG), with free cortisol only making up 5-10% of the total cortisol in circulation.3 Only free cortisol is biologically active, with bound cortisol being physiologically inactive.
+Cortisol controls a wide range of physiological processes, such as promoting gluconeogenesis, reducing inflammation, suppressing the immune system4 and modulating cognitive processes.5 These responses anticipate and assist the body's adaptation to stressful conditions by providing energy for awakening, fuelling a "fight or flight" response, and diverting resources to deal with a stressor.2 stimulated to secrete corticotrophin-releasing hormone (CRH).
+CRH then stimulates the release of adrenocorticotrophin-releasing hormone (ACTH), which is recognized by cells in the adrenal cortex, to produce cortisol.6 The cascade is regulated by a negative feedback loop,7 with high cortisol levels signaling to the hypothalamus to halt further CRH secretion, as well as to the pituitary gland to halt ACTH production.
+Cortisol follows a well-characterized diurnal rhythm,8 with a peak level observed shortly after awakening, dipping to its lowest point at midnight before starting to rise again during the nocturnal hours.
 This rhythm is composed of multiple